 The original Bike Park zone with the largest variety of trails and features for every skill level.
 Includes Technical, Freeride, and beginner trails for all abilities.
+Expect intermittent closures due to lift construction.
+Please respect all boundaries and signage.

 PEAK